MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     For a more consistent user experience, we recommend you publish the same labels in the same scopes in the Security & Compliance Center.

-- Not all settings from a label's configuration is migrated.
-For those settings, see the table in the [Label settings that do not migrate](#label-settings-that-do-not-migrate) section to help you understand the impact of these settings post migration and our recommendation of whether to publish the migrated label.
+- Not all settings from a migrated label are supported by the clients that will use these labels.
+Use the table in the [Label settings that are not supported post migration](#label-settings-that-are-not-supported-post-migration) section to help you identify these settings and whether we recommend you publish the migrated label.

 - Protection templates: